 You should take your child to the GP if:

-- the blister is filled with yellow-greenish fluid (puss), or the surrounding skin is red, warm, swollen or tender, because this might mean that the blister is infected
+- the blister is smelly or filled with yellow-greenish fluid (pus), or the surrounding skin is red, warm, swollen or tender, because this might mean that the blister is infected

 - your child has lots of blisters and a fever